nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Edit existing recipe with the given _INDEX_ as shown in the recipe list.
 To see the index of the recipe, you can use the `/list` command to show all the recipe titles that is in your current recipe list.
 The _INDEX_ will be the number on the left of the recipe title.

-ℹ This feature will bring out the GUI editor and load the recipe information that was previously saved by the user.
+ℹ This feature allows you to choose between using GUI editor or CLI editor.
+For GUI editor, it will load the recipe information that was previously saved by the user.
+For CLI, you can make the relevant edits using the commands and flags as shown below.

+### GUI Editor
 The GUI Editor workflow is similar to [GUI Editor](#gui-editor)

 Format: `/edit INDEX`